East Ilsley

 East Ilsley is a village and civil parish in the Berkshire Downs in West Berkshire, north of Newbury.
 The village is centred immediately east of the A34 dual carriageway which passes the length of the village from north to south.
 It has the vast majority of its buildings in a traditional clustered centre.

 History

 Hildersley

-The parish was anciently called Hildersley, as in a medieval inscription in the church.
+The parish was anciently called Hildersley, from Hildeslei in the Domesday Book, and is recorded in a medieval inscription in the church.
 West Ilsley was a hamlet in Ilsley.
-Ilsley has been attributed by antiquaries as a leading contender for the uncertain site of the Battle of Ashdown (Alfred the Great's victory against the Danes).
-Hilde-Laege, a strong plausible root of Hildersley, means "battle place".
+Ilsley has been attributed by antiquaries as a leading contender for the uncertain site of the Battle of Ashdown in 871 AD (Alfred the Great's victory against the Danes).
+Ilsley incidentally means "battle clearing".

-Sheep market
+Sheep fair

-In 1620 East Ilsley was granted a charter to hold a sheep market in the village, however the market had been informally held from the reign of Henry II.
-This became the second largest sheep market in the country, after Smithfield, throughout the 19th century.
+In 1620 East Ilsley was granted a charter to hold a sheep fair, or market, in the village, however the fair had been informally held from the reign of Henry II.
+This became the second largest sheep fair in the country, after Smithfield, throughout the 19th century.

+Shepherds and drovers would drive their sheep to the village, and stay overnight in one of at least 9 public houses until the fair in the morning.
+The chief fair took place annually on 1 August, with 80,000 sheep penned daily.
+By 1909 this had reduced to about 10,000 due to the agricultural depression.